 The National Board Incident Report provides documented statistics of pressure equipment accidents that have occurred across the United States.
 The data is collected from the Occupational Safety and Health Administration’s (OSHA) public website database, “Fatality and Catastrophe Investigation Summaries.”
 OSHA’s resources were chosen due to its decades-long, credible reports of on-the-job accidents.
 The Incident Report is a look back at accidents that have already occurred.
 Analysis of accident data can reveal causes and trends in pressure equipment incidents and can provide insight that may be valuable in preventing future accidents.
-As new data is added each year, Incident Report statistics will provide greater analysis of the kind of pressure equipment accidents that have taken place.

 How the Report Is Compiled

 National Board extracts reports from OSHA’s database using industry-specific keywords to customize the results.
 Each customized report generated by OSHA is then reviewed by National Board staff.
 Only incidents that are identified as applicable to the boiler and pressure vessel industry are added to the Incident Report statistics.

 Before OSHA reports are cleared and posted to its database, each summary undergoes a thorough investigation, revision, and screening process by OSHA, which can delay posting up to four years.
 For those reasons, the National Board has elected to research summaries that are greater than four years old.

 The 2019 Incident Report includes OSHA summaries that have been updated and cleared by OSHA as of 6/30/2019 for occurrences through 12/31/2015.
 The 2015 OSHA summaries are the newest set of data the National Board has reviewed and added to the Incident Report.